Skip to main content

 3. The agent works normally until it reaches the approval point.

-4. AgentUse creates a pending approval request.
+4. AgentUse suspends the session on a pending approval gate.

 6. A reviewer approves, rejects, or comments.